open/close all folders

 - Garment manufacturing: Clothing is another sector that's still rife with mob infiltration.
 The Lucchese and Gambino families have had significant interests in the trucking and production in New York's Garment District, with corresponding influence and control of various Teamsters and Ladies Garment Workers' locals, alongside with their Jewish allies Lepke Buchalter and Jacob "Gurrah" Shapiro.
 The garment industry is divided essentially into two parts: the jobbers who design and sell the garments, and the contractors who assemble and sew the apparel.
 The bulk of the products were made-up in Chinatown, so there was a constant movement back and forth between the garment district located mainly between 34th and 39th Streets and the makers located south of Canal Street, three miles down the island.
 The trucking operation was the life-blood of the business, connecting the heart (the district) to the limbs (Chinatown.)
 Whoever controlled the trucks controlled the garment industry, which by the 1950s was employing more than 300,000 workers.
 With their control of the trucking and garment workers unions, the Mafia and their labor union cronies could essentially put a halt to goods coming in and out of the Garment District if the right payoffs weren't made.

 - Financial crimes: Why else would the mob ignore this area?
-From tax evasion and counterfeiting in the 1920s and 1930s, to money laundering in the 1960s, to "pump-and-dump" stock scams and mortgage fraud in the 1990s and 2000s, the Mafia has been involved in many financial crimes.
+From tax evasion and counterfeiting in the 1920s and 1930s, to money laundering in the 1960s, to "pump-and-dump" stock scams and mortgage fraud in recent years, the Mafia has been involved in many financial crimes.
 They were also involved in confidence tricks such as Ponzi schemes, advance-fee fraud and are now making a foray into identity theft and cybercrimes, oftentimes with other organized crime groups.
 The Bonanno family was heavily involved in stock market scams during the Internet bubble of the 1990s, where they would coerce stockbrokers into selling fraudulent penny stock to unsuspecting investors.
 During the late 2000s recession, mobsters took advantage of the ongoing crisis by participating in mortgage scams, whether through predatory lending schemes or mortgage fraud.